vermasrijan/srijan-gsoc-2020/README.md

-  --metrics_file_name TEXT  Custom name for metrics file --no_of_clients INTEGER   Clients / Nodes for decentralized training --swarm TEXT              Option for switching between docker compose vs docker stack --tags TEXT               Give tags for the data, which is to be sent to the nodes --node_start_port TEXT    Start port No. for a node --grid_address TEXT       grid address for network
+  --metrics_file_name TEXT  Custom name for metrics file --no_of_clients INTEGER   Clients / Nodes for decentralized training --swarm TEXT              Option for switching between docker compose vs docker stack --no_cuda TEXT            no_cuda = True means not to use CUDA.
+Default --> use CPU --tags TEXT               Give tags for the data, which is to be sent to the nodes --node_start_port TEXT    Start port No. for a node --grid_address TEXT       grid address for network